isabella232/journeys.en/help/using/building-journeys/journeyaction.md

 >[!NOTE]
 >
->This category is only visible if you select an event template.
-For profile templates, the **Target** fields are automatically retrieved by the system using the reconciliation performed by Adobe Campaign Standard.
+>This category is only visible if you select an event message.
+For profile messages, the **Target** fields are automatically retrieved by the system using the reconciliation performed by Adobe Campaign Standard.

 In this section, you define the **Push Platform** (iOS or Android) and **Registration Token**.
 The registration token needs to be defined in the payload of the nearest event.
 It is pre-filled as follows: